sebastianspicker/chronikwerk/docs/01-architecture.md

 ## Context
-This page tracks bootstrap decisions for 01 architecture during revival work.
+This page keeps the current 01 architecture guidance concise after earlier rough notes.

 ## Usage
-- Made the docker assumptions easier to check later.
+- Made the fastapi assumptions easier to check later.

+- Earlier scratch notes were compressed into the current guidance.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Caveats